etudurd/K8s2Conjur/README.md

 Identify your target namespace/project

 🔄 Optional: Automate Token Handling
-You can automate login or rotate tokens using:

-ServiceAccount tokens with projected audiences

-oc login automation

-Web console script extraction

 But for most use cases, manual copy-paste of the token is sufficient for the first setup.

 </details>